 Internal and external advertising will not promote curative or therapeutic effects or excessive consumption.
-All advertising will avoid false or misleading claims and will not depict someone under the page 41 of 192 age of 21 consuming a marijuana product.
+All advertising will avoid false or misleading claims allowing methods applied and a page of 21 consuming a marijuana product.
 Advertising will also avoid the use of cartoons or images that appeal to children or those who are under 21 years of age.